EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe.md

 This data set consists of:

-1.  a *core* content set digital images of the subject manuscript: `Data`
+1.  a core content set digital images of the subject manuscript: `Data`

-2.  a directory for researcher contributed content files, not a part of the core data set: `ResearchContrib`
+2.  a directory for alternate content files, added to supplement the core content set: `ResearchContrib`

 ### 5.1 Core Data Content